Wealth Gap

 The wealth gap, or wealth inequality, refers to the unequal distribution of assets and financial resources among the residents of a defined area, typically showing a disparity between the richest and poorest segments of society.

 The wealth gap describes the profound disparity in net worth (assets minus liabilities) between different groups within a population.
 While "income inequality" looks at how much money people earn in a given year (flow), the wealth gap looks at what they *own* (stock)—accumulated capital such as real estate, stocks, savings, businesses, and retirement accounts.
-This distinction is critical because wealth provides a safety net against shocks, political influence, and the ability to take risks (like starting a business) that income alone does not.
+This distinction is critical because wealth provides a safety net against economic shocks, a source of political influence, and the vital ability to take risks (like starting a business) that income alone does not.
+In essence, wealth represents the long-term financial resilience and power of an individual or family.
 Wealth is a stock variable (accumulated over time), whereas income is a flow variable (earned over a period).
 Because wealth generates returns (via interest, dividends, and capital gains), those with existing assets tend to accumulate more wealth faster than those relying solely on labor income.
 This phenomenon, often summarized as "the rich get richer," is a primary driver of the wealth gap.
+As asset values increase faster than wages, the "gap" naturally expands, making it increasingly difficult for those without assets to ever catch up.
+This divergence is not just a statistical curiosity; it is a fundamental structural feature of modern global capitalism that shapes the lives of billions.
 The gap is typically measured using metrics like the Gini coefficient or by comparing the share of total wealth held by the top 1% versus the bottom 50%.
 In many economies, a small percentage of the population controls the majority of the wealth, while a large portion has little to no net worth (or even negative net worth due to debt).
 For example, in the U.S., the top 10% of households own nearly 70% of total wealth, highlighting a stark concentration of resources.
+This concentration can lead to a "hollowing out" of the middle class, as the resources needed to sustain a traditional middle-class lifestyle—such as homeownership and higher education—become increasingly expensive and concentrated at the top.

 Key Takeaways